mrsaiduck/discord-stock-tracker-bot/README.md

-# Stockify
+# Stock Tracker Discord Bot
-### Stockify is a versatile Discord bot designed to enhance your stock market experience directly within your Discord server.
-With Stockify, you can access real-time stock market data, receive personalized alerts for specific stocks, and explore various technical indicators to make informed trading decisions.
+### This discord bot is designed to enhance your stock market experience directly within your Discord server.
+With this bot, you can access real-time stock market data, receive personalized alerts for specific stocks, and explore various technical indicators to make informed trading decisions.

 ## Key Features
 Real-Time Data: Stay updated with the latest stock market trends and prices.